 On January 7, 2008, the Company transferred at cost Mountain View Research Park and Mountain View Technology Park to its Value-Added Fund for an aggregate of approximately \$221.6 million.
 The Research Park properties are comprised of sixteen Class A office and office/technical properties aggregating approximately 601,000 net rentable square feet located in Mountain View, California.
 The Technology Park properties are comprised of seven office/technical properties aggregating approximately 135,000 net rentable square feet located in Mountain View, California.
 In consideration for the transfer, the Company received approximately \$98.6 million of cash and a promissory note having a principal amount of \$123.0 million.
-The promissory note bears interest at a fixed rate of 7% per annum and matures in October 2008, subject to extension at the option of the Value-Added Fund until April 2009.
+The promissory note bore interest at a fixed rate of 7% per annum and was scheduled to mature in October 2008, subject to extension at the option of the Value-Added Fund until April 2009.
 On March 27, 2008, the Value-Added Fund repaid \$23.0 million of the financing with proceeds from third-party mortgage financing collateralized by the Mountain View Technology Park properties.
-The outstanding balance of the promissory note totaling \$100.0 million at March 31, 2008 has been reflected under the caption "Related party note receivable" within the Company's Consolidated Balance Sheets.
+On May 30, 2008, the Value-Added Fund repaid the remaining \$100.0 million of the financing with proceeds from third-party mortgage financing collateralized by the Mountain View Research Park properties.